ansarisaifulla/simple_angular_project/README.md

 # Install JSON Server

  npm install -g json-server.

-## Create a db.json file with some data
+## create a db folder in src folder of project(project_name->src->db->db.json), and inside that db folder create db.json file .
+## Navigate to db folder using terminal or command prompt and start your json server by typing "json-server --watch db.json" in cmd/terminal.

 {
   "posts": [